-- We must consider how to radically improve the ability of Parliaments Committees to schedule serious scrutiny work, including the possibility of setting aside specific time or meetings for the function. - As under 1(c) above, we should seriously consider the issue of whether Parliament has been presented with legislative programmes too heavy to allow proper performance of its scrutiny function. - The issue of the balance of constituency, plenary and Committee work recommended by the CSG should be re-examined, whether the balance between them is right, and consideration given to whether more time is required for Committees to work - both during each term and during recesses. - Government Agencies should be regularly scrutinised as to their core work. - Room must be made in the Committee schedules for full Inquiries and follow up as appropriate.
+- We must consider how to radically improve the ability of Parliament's Committees to schedule serious scrutiny work, including the possibility of setting aside specific time or meetings for the function. - As under 1(b) above, we should seriously consider the issue of whether Parliament has been presented with legislative programmes too heavy to allow proper performance of its scrutiny function. - The issue of the division of constituency, plenary and Committee work recommended by the CSG should be re-examined, whether the division of time

+- between them is right, and consideration given to whether more time is required for Committees to work both during each term and during recesses. - Government Agencies should be regularly scrutinised as to their core work. - Room must be made in the Committee schedules for full Inquiries and follow up as appropriate.

-1(d) Does Parliament (and the Scottish Parliament Information Centre in particular) have adequate recourse to independent, authoritative opinions and advice?
+1(d) Does Parliament have adequate recourse to independent, authoritative opinions and advice?
+Is the Scottish Parliament Information Centre well enough resourced?
 Does it pay enough attention to such advice?

 LINK applauds the excellent work done by the Scottish Parliament Information Centre (SPICe) and the independent experts appointed to advise the Parliament's Committees.
-The publicly available briefings produced by SPICe are of particular value to the wider Scottish policy community.
+The publicly available briefings produced by SPICe are of particular value to the wider Scottish policy community and to MSPs - although it has been suggested by some that, on occasion, too little attention has been paid to this invaluable source of information.
 We note, however, that by comparison with the executive branch and its agencies, Parliament has very limited access to authoritative independent advice - even after account is taken of the excellent input made by advisers appointed by Committees and the variable but often highly valuable evidence given by civic organisations, civil servants and others to Committee hearings.

-Our experience of providing independent opinions and advice to MSPs is that, while we are grateful for the opportunity, they are very grateful for such assistance, but in view of the work and information overload faced by the average MSP this assistance is an essential requirement.
+Our experience of providing independent opinions and advice to MSPs is that we are grateful for the opportunity, and they are very grateful for such assistance.
+In view of the work and information overload faced by the average MSP this assistance is an essential requirement.
 In particular, we note that if Committees succeed in expanding their scrutiny activities they will require far greater research capacity than is currently available.
 This would probably require increased funding.

 Our experience suggests that the Scottish Parliament would benefit greatly from a wider and deeper range of policy advice and expertise than is currently available.
-Expert advisers to Committees have been appointed but this has had little impact in the environmental.
-Procedures for appointment of such experts should, of course, be carried out openly and in consultation, especially where an area is politically or administratively contentious, or where there are particularly distinct points of from which advice can be offered.
-Committees might also consider appointing more than one adviser, covering different perspectives in any given debate.
+Expert advisers to Committees have been appointed but this has had little impact in the environmental field.
+Procedures for appointment of such experts should, of course, be carried out openly and in consultation, especially where an area is politically or administratively contentious, or where there are particularly distinct points from which advice can be offered.
+Committees should also consider appointing more than one adviser, covering different perspectives in any given debate.
 Advisers should be drawn, furthermore, from across the policy community, and not limited to academics or ex-civil servants.
-This use of expert advice should apply in particular to the scrutiny of Government and its agencies, where Parliament is very heavily reliant on the expertise and advice of the Ministers and civil servants being scrutinized - a highly unsatisfactory situation which has on occasion left the impression of a lack of openness and a system dominated by "insiders".
+This use of expert advice should apply in particular to the scrutiny of Government and its agencies, where Parliament is heavily reliant on the expertise and advice of the Ministers and civil servants being scrutinized - a highly unsatisfactory situation which has on occasion left the impression of a lack of openness and a system dominated by "insiders".

-• If Parliament is to improve performance of its scrutiny function it will need to allocate more resources to research and independent advice.

-- The research and advice must be, and be seen to be, open and independent as should the appointment of advisers. - There is a need to utilise a wider range of Scotland's policy community to provide such advice.
+- If Parliament is to improve performance of its scrutiny function it will need to allocate more resources to research and independent advice. - The research and advice must be, and be seen to be, open and independent as should the appointment of advisers. - There is a need to utilise a wider range of Scotland's policy community to provide such advice.